GoogleCloudPlatform/migrate-to-containers/references/crds/m2c-crds.md

-AppXPlugin is the Schema for the appxplugins API
+AppXPlugin describes the discovery and extraction images used for application migration.

 _Appears in:_
 - [AppXPluginList](#appxpluginlist)